isomerpages/ura-lkywcp/pages/city-network.md

 ---
-title: Lee Kuan Yew World City Prize Network
+title: City Network for Lee Kuan Yew World City Prize
 permalink: /citynetwork/
 image: /images/features/2024/city-network.jpg/
 description: The City Network for Lee Kuan Yew World City Prize is envisioned as a community of practice for urban leaders and practitioners to collaborate on projects and provide a platform for global dialogue on urban issues.